Baden or Aquae Helveticae forever

 The council chamber on the first floor of the town hall served as a meeting hall until 1712.
 This building on the Rathausgasse was first mentioned in 1368.
 Around 1500, each of the ten members of the Confederation donated an image of their coat of arms (Basel and Schaffhausen became members in 1501, Appenzeller in 1513).

-In 1714, the third and last peace congress of the War of the Spanish Succession took place in Baden.
-During the five-month negotiations, more than 60 delegations from Europe stayed in Baden.
+In 1714, Baden hosted the War of the Spanish Succession’s third and last peace congress.
+During the five-month negotiations, more than 60 European delegations stayed in Baden.

 After establishing the new Swiss Confederation in 1815, Baden began to prosper again.
 The spas were renewed and modernised, and gigantic hotels were built, including the Grand Hotel (demolished in 1944), Verenahof, Ochsen and Bären.